lithammer/NeavUI/README.md

 - Healthbar on tooltips now have a textual representation on it as well.
 - Added a copy chat function to nChat, use it by right-clicking on the chat tab.
 Also added a URL copy function.
 - nRunes has been removed and replaced by nPower, which is essentially the same thing except with support for energy, focus and rage as well.
 The energy module also shows combo points in a similar fashion as nRunes showed runes.
-- nTooltip: the target of the mouseover unit has now a raidtarget support
+- nTooltip: the target of the mouseover unit has now a raidtarget support.
 - nTooltip has now a reaction coloring for the border and healthbar and itemquality border support!
-- skin module for external addons like omen, recount etc is now online, with some example code snippets
+- Skin module for external addons like omen, recount etc is now online, with some example code snippets.

 ## Known issues